bolme/pyvision/README.md

 PyVision is a collection of computer vision algorithms that I have implemented as part of my Ph.D. face recognition research.
 The purpose of the library is to provide a set of utilities that interface with common computer vision and machine learning libraries that will allow rapid vision algorithm prototyping.
 For example the current implementation has an image class which will easily translate image data between PIL, numpy array, and opencv formats.

+### Overview
 Currently, PyVision contains a set of popular computer vision algorithms
 including:

-    * canny edge detection
+- canny edge detection
-	* harris corner detection
+- harris corner detection
-	* viola and jones face detection
+- viola and jones face detection
-	* support vector machines and other classifiers
+- support vector machines and other classifiers
-	* image normalization primitives
+- image normalization primitives
-	* Difference of Gaussian ROI detection
+- Difference of Gaussian ROI detection
-	* Genetic Algorithm
+- Genetic Algorithm
-	* Phase Correlation
+- Phase Correlation
-	* Eye Detection (ASEF and MOSSE Filters)
+- Eye Detection (ASEF and MOSSE Filters)
-	* PCA and LDA analysis
+- PCA and LDA analysis
-	* PCA Face Recognition
+- PCA Face Recognition
-	* Image Affine Transform
+- Image Affine Transform
-	* Video Stream Processing
+- Video Stream Processing

 Pyvision also has a set of built in analysis tools (based on scipy) for analyzing and testing vision algorithms.
 This includes a simple image